Photoproductions of dileptons, photons, and light vector mesons in p-p, p-Pb, and Pb-Pb collisions at Large Hadron Collider energies: SUMMARY AND CONCLUSION

 \section{SUMMARY AND CONCLUSION}

-In this work, we have studied the photoproduction of large $p_{T}$ dileptons, photons, and light vector mesons in p-p, p-Pb and Pb-Pb collisions at the LHC energies.
-We considered two kinds of photoproduction processes: dir.pho and res.pho, and three types of photon emission mechanisms: coh.pho, OIC.pho and UIC.pho.
-An exact treatment is improved to deal with the photoproduction and fragmentation processes in heavy ion collisions, in which the nucleus or quark tensor is expanded by using the transverse and longitudinal polarization operators, and the square of electric form factor $F_{E}^2(Q^{2})$ is used as weighting factor for avoiding double counting problem.
-Besides, the effect of magnetic form factor $F_{M}(Q^{2})$ are also considered.
-In order to study the feature of EPA in the entire kinematical ranges, we also compared the results between the exact treatment and EPA, and discussed several widely used equivalent photon flux functions (Eq.~(\ref{K.fgamma.coh.}), (\ref{S.C.fgamma.coh.}), (\ref{D.E.Z.fgamma.coh.}) and (\ref{fgamma.incoh.})).
-Otherwise, the proper relations of kinematical variables have been achieved in Table~\ref{Kinematical.VBQ2}, \ref{Kinematical.VBpT} and Eq.~(\ref{Inte.Vari.yr}).
+In this work, we studied the photoproduction of large $p_{T}$ dileptons, photons and light vector mesons in p-p, p-Pb and Pb-Pb collisions at LHC energies.
+An exact treatment which recovers the EPA in the limit $Q^{2}\rightarrow0$, is developed by performing a consistent analysis of the terms neglected in going from the accurate expression to the EPA one, in which the density of virtual photon is expanded by using the transverse and longitudinal polarization operators, and the square of electric form factor is used as weighting factor for avoiding double counting.
+And the full kinematical relations are also achieved.
+In order to derive in details EPA in heavy-ion collisions, we expressed the comparisons between the EPA results and the exact ones as the distribution in $Q^{2}$.
+To quantitatively estimate the errors caused by the common options of kinematical limitations, and to discuss the double counting encountered in most works~\cite{Zhu:2015qoz, Fu:2011zzm, Fu:2011zzf, Chin.Phys.C_36_721, Yu:2015kva, Yu:2017rfi, Yu:2017pot}, we calculated the total cross sections.
+In the sequel, we plotted the $p_{T}$ and $y_{r}$ dependent differential cross sections to estimate the contribution of photoproduction processes and to discuss the features of the photon spectra which are widely employed in most works.